auxilincom/deploy-drone/README.md

 3. Update github application callback url to either point to your server ip address or your domain.
 For example:
 `http://ci.myapp.com/authorize` or just `http://server_ip/authorize`.
 4. Set server ip variable or domain name in `vars/main.yml` (`nginx_drone_server_name` variable).
-5. Update `drone_github_users` in `vars/main.yml` - a comma separated list of github users, who will be able to access your continuous integration server.
+5. Update `drone_admins` in `vars/main.yml` - a comma separated list of github users, who will be able to access your continuous integration server.
 6. Rename `credentials-template.yml` into `credentials.yml` and update your github clientId, clientSecret as well as username and password for PostgreSQL database.

 Once you done all above, run the following command: